Financial-Times/origami/README.md

 ## Upgrading from 0.x.x

+### 1. Module name change
 1. Search `o-ft-form` and replace with `o-form`
 2. Search `oFtForm` and replace with `oForm`

+### 2. Web fonts and icons

+Webfonts and icons need to be loaded by your app.

 ## Browser Support